-Five out of twelve studies used EQ-5D-5L tool to assess the HRQoL of patients with Covid-19 in this review (17, 18, 32, 36, 37).
+Five out of twelve studies used EQ-5D-5L tool to assess the HRQoL of patients with Covid-19 in this review [17, 18, 32, 36, 37].
 EQ-5D-5L is a generic and preference based HRQoL instrument for describing and valuing health and higher index value represents a better health.
-It is based on a descriptive system that defines health in terms of five dimensions: Mobility, Self-Care, Usual Activities, Pain/Discomfort, and Anxiety/Depression (41).
+It is based on a descriptive system that defines health in terms of five dimensions: Mobility, Self-Care, Usual Activities, Pain/Discomfort, and Anxiety/Depression [41].
 A single utility score can be generated from the five dimensions questionnaire based on published tariffs with value 0 for death and 1 for perfect health.
-Negative value indicates life worse than death (41, 42).
+Negative value indicates life worse than death [41, 42].

 Figure 3.
 Mean EQ-5D-5L scores of Long Covid reported in different studies